Digital-Identity-Labs/ishigaki/README.md

 ### Thanks
 * Ian Young's script to test Java crypto features has been included with his kind permission
-* We're just packaging huge amounts of work by [The Shibboleth Consortium](https://www.shibboleth.net/consortium/) and the wider Shibboleth community
+* We're just packaging huge amounts of work by [The Shibboleth Consortium](https://www.shibboleth.net/consortium/) and the wider Shibboleth community.
+If your organisation depends on Shibboleth please consider supporting them.

 ### Contributing
 You can request new features by creating an [issue](https://github.com/Digital-Identity-Labs/ishigaki/issues), or submit a [pull request](https://github.com/Digital-Identity-Labs/ishigaki/pulls) with your contribution.